kalasjocke/sinatra-asset-pipeline/README.md

 # sinatra-asset-pipeline

-An asset pipeline implementation for Sinatra based on [Sprockets](https://github.com/sstephenson/sprockets) with support for CoffeeScript, SASS, SCSS, LESS, ERB as well as CSS (SASS, YUI) and JavaScript (uglifier, YUI or Closure) minification.
+An asset pipeline implementation for Sinatra based on [Sprockets](https://github.com/sstephenson/sprockets) with support for CoffeeScript, SASS, SCSS, LESS, ERB as well as CSS (SASS, YUI) and JavaScript (uglifier, YUI, Closure) minification.

 # Installation